cromulen/blog/_posts/2017-05-2-blog-test-post.md

 ---
 layout:     post
-title:      Carte Noire in Action
+title:      Testing the blog
 date:       2014-06-10 12:31:19
-summary:    See what the different elements looks like.
+summary:    Cool blogs deserve cool tests
-categories: jekyll
+categories: test
-thumbnail: cogs
+thumbnail:
 tags:
- - demo
+ - test
- - action
+ - blog
- - carte
+ - stuff
- - noire
+ - tagg
 ---

-**Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].
+**Note** - This is a test of markdown capabilities.

 All links are easy to [locate and discern](#), yet don't detract from the harmony of a paragraph.
 The _same_ goes for italics and __bold__ elements.
 Even the the strikeout